amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 It's worth mentioning again that `AST` package contains only the "abstract" parts so it ignores parentheses, colon, etc...

 ### 2.4 Exercise:
-In the folder CodeExamples there are some interesting programs (well...
+In the folder `/ast/CodeExamples` there are some interesting programs (well...
 AST-wise).
 Using our AST visualizer from earlier, take each of the program and look at their AST.
 I added comments explaining the important points.

 ### 2.5 Loading a program using the parser